 Concussions are caused by something hitting your head very hard.
 In sports, this can happen when you:

 Concussions can happen in almost any sport.
-However, they are more likely in sports where people run into each other at high speed, such as football, rugby, or ice hockey.
+However, they are more likely in sports where people run into each other at high speed, such as football, rugby, ice hockey, or lacrosse.
 They are also more likely in sports involving sticks and pucks or balls that travel at high speed.

 You may be unconscious for a little while (usually for less than 15 minutes).
 But you don't have to be knocked out to have a concussion.
 You may also have: